Wardrobe of Mary, Queen of Scots: At Parliament

-Riding clothes
+Riding clothes and archery

 Mary's costume would have included outfits designed for riding and hunting, a pastime she enjoyed.
 She rode sidesaddle or astride depending on occasion.
 At this time, women might wear a safeguard when riding sidesaddle, known in French as a devantiére, which can be described as a wrap-around apron, possibly worn over some kind of breeches or a shorter skirt more convenient for riding.
 In Scotland, these apron safeguards seem to have been known as "wardegards" and in Mary's time, as "devanters".
 Mary sometimes ordered riding clothes of black stemming fabric for herself and her gentlewomen.
 The inventories mention a caparison for a horse made of cloth of gold and silver, which Mary gave to Lord Darnley in September 1566.

 Mary had special gloves for archery, made from velvet.
 The French wardrobe record includes "veloux pour faire une gan pour la Royne lequel fert tirrer de l'arc".
+In April 1562, Mary shot in the butts in her privy garden at St Andrews and took part in a competition with the Master of Lindsay against the Earl of Mar and one of her ladies.
+The conspirators who murdered Rizzio considered sending Mary to Stirling Castle where she could harmlessly shoot her bow in the garden and practice her embroidery.
+Mary continued to practice archery with a long bow in England.
+Dominique Bourgoing describes her riding to hunt in August 1586 with Bastian Pagez carrying her cloak and the valet Annibal carrying her crossbow and arrows.

 Mary was said to have dressed as a man to ride from Borthwick Castle to Dunbar on 10 June 1567.
 George Buchanan wrote that Mary changed into a shorter skirt, or little tunic, reaching just below the knee, before appearing at the battle of Carberry, presumably a skirt length worn when riding beneath her safeguard, and not as she would usually wear in public.
-A French account describes a short garment covering her legs halfway "une cotte rouge qui ne luy venoyt que à demie de la jambe".
+A French account (written by the Captain of Inchkeith) describes a short garment covering her legs halfway "une cotte rouge qui ne luy venoyt que à demie de la jambe".
 A contemporary sketch of her surrender shows her accompanied by Mary Seton, both riding sidesaddle and possibly wearing safeguards.
 Before the battle she left a change of clothes in a chest at Fa'side Castle.
 On other occasions, Mary may have worn hose called chausses when riding.
 Mary also wore possibly bifurcated linen "callesons", but these do not seem to have been riding breeches.